Piecing together a tangram

 Building your MA/MSc Open

-The MA/MSc Open gives you the freedom to tailor and adjust your qualification to your needs.
-Our MA/MSc Study Plan can help you plan and identify which modules/microcredentials you want to study and in what order you will need to study them.
+The MA/MSc Open gives you the freedom to tailor your qualification to your needs.
+Our Study Plan can help you identify which modules/microcredentials you want to study and the order you need to study them.

-The modules and microcredentials included on this page are all currently available for study.
-However, as we review the curriculum on a regular basis, the availability of these courses is subject to change.
-Make sure that you check the final presentation dates of your intended modules or microcredentials before planning out your qualification.
+You can change your choices at any point during your studies.
+As we regularly review the curriculum, the availability of these courses is subject to change, so check the final presentation dates of the modules or microcredentials before planning out your qualification.

 Route 1

-The example below shows how you could study 180 credits specialising within one broad study area by choosing all modules from one subject group, such as Arts, Humanities, Music and Language (Group 1).
+This example shows how you could study 180 credits specialising within one broad study area by choosing all modules from one subject group.

 180 credits from Group 1 – Art, Humanities, Music and Language